meltano/meltano/docs/src/_reference/command-line-interface.md

 meltano add extractor tap-ga--client-foo --inherit-from tap-google-analytics
 ```

 By default, `meltano add` will attempt to install the plugin after adding it.
-Use `--no-install` to short-circuit this behaviour:
+Use `--no-install` to skip this behavior:

 ```bash
 meltano add <type> <name> --no-install